Teacher: Mrs Fay

 We are Foxcubs...

-We are Reception!
+We are a mixed Reception and Year 1 class!
 We love learning both indoors and outdoors in our fabulous and developing outdoor area.
-We follow the Early Year Foundation Stage Curriculum, focusing on what the children can do already and developing their skills through rich learning experiences.
+We follow the Early Year Foundation Stage Curriculum, focusing on what the children can do already and developing their skills through rich learning experiences and the National Curriculum in Year 1.

 Home learning will be sent out on a Friday in the childrens Home Learning books.
 Please try and complete the home learning by the folllowing Friday.